Nuclei-Software/npk-tflm/README.md

    **run on FPGA Board:**

-   Correct FPGA Board and bitstream (contact Nuclei AE) should be prepared.
+   Use Correct FPGA Board and bitstream(contact Nuclei AE) should be prepared(512K ILM/DLM bitstream is preferred).

-   Configure the board and open UART terminal (the default UART baudrate is `115200`)，then download the executable file.
+   Configure the board and open UART terminal (the default UART baudrate is `115200`), then download the executable file.

    ~~~shell
    cd Components/tflm/examples/xxx